Gibsons, BC – Case Study

 This is recognized as a global challenge, and cities and towns across North America and around the world are striving to change social behaviors with the development and implementation organics collections programs.
 In these programs, the two primary issues are waste generator participation and contamination.
 These are all too often not addressed in collection systems that have evolved from the collection of garbage.

-Seeing this as an opportunity for positive change, EcoSafe developed the Easy as 1-2-3 collection standard and is committed to collaborate and work with local partners to implement organics collection programs.
+Seeing this as an opportunity for positive change, EcoSafe® developed the Easy as 1-2-3 collection standard and is committed to collaborating and working with local partners to implement organics collection programs.
 These programs focus on changing social behavior and habits of waste-generators in a manner that maximizes diversion with near-zero contamination.
 The following is an example that demonstrates the effectiveness of the program as it was developed and implemented in the very successful Town of Gibsons Residential program.

 Putting the Team Together

 In the Fall of 2018 Manny Machado, COO & CRO for the Town of Gibsons met with Aaron Joe, CEO of Salish Soils, a division of Salish Environmental, a majority-owned First Nations business, to discuss the possibility of creating a partnership for the development and roll-out of a residential curbside and multi-family food scraps program for Gibsons on BC‘s sunshine coast.
 As a result of that meeting, the town of Gibsons joined in a partnership with Salish Soils (the composter), Grayco Disposal (the hauler), and EcoSafe® Zero Waste (compostable products supplier and program developer) to develop, launch and manage for the town, a turn-key organic collection program.
 Recollect, a company specializing in residential communications was also engaged to develop the website and an app to support the ongoing educational requirements for residents.
 The program was launched in April 2019.